wonsunahn/CS1632_DrunkCarnivalShooter/README.md

 https://drive.google.com/drive/folders/1E76H7y2nMsrdiBwJi0nwlzczAgTKKhv7

+Please refer Exercise 0: Java Assessment for instructions on how to set up your PATH environment variable.

 ## Applying Java Pathfinder (JPF)

 Java Pathfinder is a tool developed by NASA to model check Java programs.
 It